Learning from home

-Talk to your child’s teacher if they need to learn from home.
-Our learning from home resources are still available for those who need it.
+Talk to your child/ren’s teacher if they need to learn from home.
+The resources on our learning resources page can also be used.

 If there’s an emergency event in your area, your child/ren’s early learning service, school, kura or wharekura will contact you to explain how learning from home will work.
 In the meantime, there are things you can do to prepare.

 - Ideally your child/ren will have a device they can use to learn and an internet connection to access online lessons/resources.

 - If it’s not possible for them to have a device to use for learning and/or you don’t have an internet connection at home, let your school/kura/wharekura know.
 They can discuss alternative resources to support distance learning with you.

 - Make sure you have the right contact details for your child/ren’s teachers, so you can get in touch with them if needed.